awslabs/assisted-log-enabler-for-aws/README.md

-# Assisted Log Enabler - Find resources that are not logging, and turn them on.
+# Assisted Log Enabler for AWS - Find resources that are not logging, and turn them on.
 This script is for customers who do not have logging turned on for various services, and lack knowledge of best practices and/or how to turn them on.

 With this script, logging is turned on automatically for the various AWS Services for a customer: